marcellodibello/BayesianNetworksInPhilosophy/index.md

 Beginning Jan 11, 2021, the class meets every Monday, 3:00-5:45 PM

-## Exam, asignments, papers
+## Learning outcomes

+At the completion of the course, you will have:

+- Mastered the basics of probability theory and Bayesian networks
+- Constructed a Bayesian network
+- Critically engaged with contemporary philosophical research on Bayesian networks
+- Conducted indepedent research in philosophy using Bayesian networks

+## Coursework and major assignments
 You will be expected to:

   - take a probability exam (Pass/Fail)
   - construct a Bayesian network about a phenomenon of interest (20% of final grade)
-  - write a research-level paper that applies Bayesian networks to a philosophical question, broadly understood (60% of final grade)
+  - write a research paper that applies Bayesian networks to a philosophical question, broadly understood (60% of final grade)
   - participate regularly to class discussions (20% of final grade)

-You are encouraged to pursue your own interest and line of research.
-Emphasis is on conceptual understanding, no computations.
+You are encouraged to pursue your own interests and lines of research.
+Emphasis is on conceptual understanding, not computations.

+### Submissions

+*All assignments must be submitted in Canvas* by the due date.
+Please check Canvas for details.

 ## Final Grade

-Your final grade will be the weighted average of the grades you received during the semester.
-You must pass the probability exam in order to pass the course.
+Your final grade will be the weighted average of the letter grades you received on individual assisgments.
+You must pass the "probability exam" in order to pass the course.

 ## Course topics and schedule